Adroiti/docs-for-code-review-tools/RuboCop/Lint-ReturnInVoidContext.md

-Pattern: Lint/ReturnInVoidContext
+Pattern: `return` in void context

 Issue: -

 ## Description

-This cop checks for the use of a return with a value in a context where the value will be ignored. (initialize and setter methods)
+This cop checks for the use of a `return `with a value in a context where the value will be ignored (initialize and setter methods).

 ### Example